OpenEvalProject/evals/manuscripts/elife-56720/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/56720/elife-56720-fig7-v2.jpg)

-**Figure 7.:** E138A signalling in keratinocytes induces a severe systemic phenotype independently of the adaptive immune system.Mice of indicated genotypes were intraperitoneally injected with tamoxifen on d0, 1 and 2.
+**Figure 7.:** Mice of indicated genotypes were intraperitoneally injected with tamoxifen on d0, 1 and 2.
 (A) Weight was monitored over time.
 Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ (n = 49, from nine independent experiments), Card14LSL-E138A/LSL-E138A Krt14CreERT2 (n = 6, from two independent experiments), and Rag1-/-Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ mice (n = 11, from two independent experiments) lost weight, necessitating sacrifice 5d after the first injection of tamoxifen.
 Card14LSL-E138A/LSL-E138A VillinCreERT2 mice (n = 7, from two independent experiments) and Card14+/+ VillinCreERT2 controls (n = 19, from four independent experiments) were monitored for an extended period and did not lose weight.
 (B) Temperatures of indicated mice were taken by rectal thermometer 5d after the first injection of tamoxifen.
 Card14+/+ Krt14CreERT2, and Card14LSL-E138A/LSL-E138A Krt14CreERT2, from two independent experiments; Rag+/+ Card14+/+ Rosa26CreERT2, from four independent experiments; Rag-/- Card14LSL-E138A/LSL-E138A Rosa26CreERT2, from one experiment.
 Differences between groups analysed by Student’s t-test.
 (C) Numbers of S100A9+ myeloid cells were calculated from stained sections of lung tissue taken from indicated genotypes on d5.
 Card14+/+ mice represent a mixture of Card14+/+ Rosa26CreERT2/+ and Card14+/+ Krt14CreERT2 mice.
 Data pooled from two independent experiments.
 Differences between groups analysed by one-way ANOVA. *, p<0.05; **, p<0.01; ***, p<0.001.

 To determine whether CARD14E138A signalling in keratinocytes was driving the severe systemic phenotype, homozygous Card14LSL-E138A/LSL-E138AKrt14CreERT2 mice were generated.
 Tamoxifen injection of these mice rapidly induced a pronounced loss of weight, comparable to that in Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ mice (Figure 7A).
 Card14LSL-E138A/LSL-E138AKrt14CreERT2 mice also became hypothermic following tamoxifen administration and displayed significant infiltration of S100A9+ myeloid cells in the lungs (Figure 7B and C).
 Upon dissection, these mice also showed signs of organ dysfunction, most notably swollen stomach and intestines (data not shown), akin to those seen in the Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ mice (Figure 6—figure supplement 2A).
 These results indicated that keratinocyte-intrinsic CARD14E138A signalling was sufficient to induce severe systemic inflammation.

 To determine whether the adaptive immune system contributed to the development of systemic disease induced by homozygous CARD14E138A expression, Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ Rag1-/- mice were generated.
 The absence of T and B cells in these mice did not ameliorate the systemic phenotype induced by homozygous Card14LSL-E138A, as judged by weight loss, hypothermia and extensive infiltration of S100A9+ myeloid cells into the lungs (Figure 7A–C).
 Hence, the rapid development of systemic disease in homozygous Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ mice following tamoxifen injection was not dependent on the adaptive immune system.

-## Anti-TNF ameliorates severe disease in homozygous Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ mice
+### Anti-TNF ameliorates severe disease in homozygous Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ mice

 Blocking TNF significantly reduced skin inflammation in heterozygous Card14LSL-E138A/+Rosa26CreERT2 mice following tamoxifen injection (Figure 3).
 Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ mice were treated with anti-TNF blocking antibody prior to and post tamoxifen induction to determine whether the severe systemic disease was also mediated by TNF.
 Weight loss was significantly reduced by anti-TNF treatment compared to isotype control, but not completely blocked (Figure 8A).
 However, anti-TNF prevented the hypothermic response of Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ mice to tamoxifen-induction (Figure 8B), which correlated with the mice appearing more active than isotype controls.
 Recruitment of S100A9+ myeloid cells into the kidneys, liver and lung at d5 post-tamoxifen was also significantly reduced by anti-TNF compared to isotype control (Figure 8C).

 ![Figure 8.](https://cdn.elifesciences.org/articles/56720/elife-56720-fig8-v2.jpg)

-**Figure 8.:** Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ mice Card14LSL-E138A/LSL-E138ARosa26CreERT2/+ mice were intraperitoneally injected with tamoxifen on d0, 1 and 2 and intraperitoneally injected with either isotype control, anti-TNF, or anti-GR1 on days −1, 1 and 3.Mice were sacrificed on d5.
+**Figure 8.:** Mice were sacrificed on d5.
 (A) Mouse weight was monitored from d0 until the experiment end.
 Isotype (n = 24, from four independent experiments), anti-TNF (n = 11, from two independent experiments), anti-GR1 (n = 11, from two independent experiments).
 For each day, differences between groups were analysed by one-way ANOVA.
 (B) Mouse temperatures were taken by rectal thermometer on d5.
 Card14+/+ control mice are a mixture of Cre-, Rosa26CreERT2/+ and Krt14CreERT2 mice (from four independent experiments).
 Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ mice: isotype (from four independent experiments), anti-TNF (from two independent experiments), anti-GR1 (from two independent experiments).
 (C) Numbers of S100A9+ myeloid cells were calculated from stained sections of kidney, liver, and lung tissue taken from isotype, anti-TNF or anti-GR1 treated Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ mice and Card14+/+ Rosa26CreERT2/+ (not antibody treated) controls.
 Data pooled from three independent experiments.
 (D) qRT-PCR was performed on d5 ear and lung tissue from Card14+/+Rosa26CreERT2/+ control mice and Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ mice treated with either isotype control IgG or anti-TNF.
 Fold changes were calculated by comparison with the Card14LSL-E138A/LSL-E138A Rosa26CreERT2/+ isotype treated group One representative experiment of 2 is shown.
 (E) Serum quantification of biochemistry for indicators of liver (ALT: alanine aminotransferase and GLDH: glutamate dehydrogenase) and kidney (inorganic phosphate) damage.
 Sera were collected from nine independent experiments.
 Differences between groups analysed by one-way ANOVA (A-E). *, p<0.05; **, p<0.01; ***, p<0.001, ****, p<0.0001.

 Anti-TNF treatment significantly decreased ear mRNA expression of Ccl20, Cxcl2 and Cxcl3 (Figure 8D), the products of which are chemoattractants for neutrophils (Chiang et al., 2019).
 The reduction in expression of these genes by anti-TNF was even more pronounced in the lungs. mRNA expression of S100a9, a marker of myeloid cell infiltration, was also significantly reduced (Figure 8D).